Ghostshadowplays/Ghosty-Tweaker/README.md

 - **Revert Option:**
   Users can undo the registry optimization to restore the default settings.

-## **User Interface (GUI):**
-- **Main Window:**
-  Ghosty Winstall provides a sleek, modern interface using **CustomTkinter (CTk)**.
-The buttons are visually appealing, and the layout is clean, making it easy for users to perform system tweaks with minimal effort.

-- **Buttons for Each Feature:**
-  Each major function (e.g., "Bypass Windows 11 Requirements" or "Disable Windows Defender") is mapped to a button, and clicking that button triggers the respective PowerShell script to execute the tweak.

-- **Status Label:**
-  A status label provides feedback after each operation, showing either success or error messages to inform the user of the action’s outcome.

 ## **How Ghosty Winstall Works:**
 - **Admin Privileges:**
   The tool first checks if it’s being run with administrator rights (required for system-level tweaks).
 If it’s not, it will automatically relaunch itself with elevated permissions.